Selective decay in fluids with advected quantities: MHD and Hall MHD: Selective decay on semidirect products

 In the discussions below, we shall assume that the solutions of the modified (dissipative) equations possess long-time existence.
 That is, we shall work formally from the viewpoint of mathematical analysis, and ignore the possibility of blow up in finite time.

-\begin{theorem}[Steady states] \rm For either Casimir-dissipative or energy-dissipative LP equations for semidirect product Lie groups, under the modified dynamics \eqref{Casimir_dissipation_SDP} or \eqref{energy_dissipation_SDP}, the dissipated quantity (Casimir or energy, respectively), assumed to be positive, \footnote{As discussed in \cite{FGBHo2012}, one may assume $C \geq 0$, knowing that if $C\ne0$ is indefinite, one may replace it in these formulas by its square, $C\to C^2$, since the squares of Casimirs are still Casimirs. } decreases in time until the modified system reaches a state verified by energy-Casimir equilibria, namely $\delta(h+C)=0$, independently of the Lie algebra and the choice of Casimir. \end{theorem}
+\begin{theorem}[Steady states] \rm For either Casimir-dissipative or energy-dissipative LP equations for semidirect product Lie groups, under the modified dynamics \eqref{Casimir_dissipation_SDP} or \eqref{energy_dissipation_SDP}, the dissipated quantity (Casimir or energy, respectively), assumed to be positive, \footnote{As discussed in \cite{FGBHo2012}, one may assume $C \geq 0$, knowing that if $C\ne0$ is indefinite, one may replace it in these formulas by its square, $C\to C^2$, since the squares of Casimirs are still Casimirs. } decreases in time until the modified system reaches a { set of states} { that} { include the} energy-Casimir equilibria associated to the Casimir $C$, namely $\delta(h+C)=0$, independently of the Lie algebra and the choice of Casimir. \end{theorem}

 \begin{proof} Although a shorter proof of this theorem can be given, we choose to present it in three different cases, depending on how the advected variables are treated.
 This allows us to make several relevant comments in the proof.
 These cases are the following: \\ \textbf{(I)} the advected variables $a$ are absent; \\ \textbf{(II)} all of the variables $\mu,a$ are modified; and \\ \textbf{(III)} the advected variables $a$ are present but are left unmodified.